 Ways to submit a formal complaint:

-Once the College receives a formal complaint we will contact you (the complainant) for more information and clarification as needed.
+Once the Regulator receives a formal complaint we will contact you (the complainant) for more information and clarification as needed.
 This may include personal health information on the client as required to complete the investigation process.
 The occupational therapist will be notified and will be provided a copy of the complaint.

 All documents received in the course of an investigation are strictly confidential and cannot be shared outside of legal counsel.